pkalbers/geva/README.md

 - Estimating the age of the very first or the very last variant of a chromosome may produce `Segmentation fault` errors, sometimes.
 - The formation of concordant pairs may sometimes fail if there is no heterozygous state found in the sample for a given target variant.
+- Some VCF files denote the chromosome using a 'chr' prefix.
+While this should be accepted in the current version, the determined chromosome may not always match correctly across additional input files, such as genetic map files.
+It is recommended to use the same formatting across all input files, but preferably without a 'chr' prefix.
 - Memory allocation grows exponentially with allele frequency.

 Due to the latter, it is highly recommended to keep batch files small, in the order of hundreds.